 Community development is an essential responsibility of the Resident Assistant position, and one that has great impacts on a floor/hall community.
 Community development opportunities provide residents with experiences outside the classroom that can be just as impactful and memorable as their experiences inside the classroom.
-Through community development initiatives and resident participation, community members are more likely to be engaged, involved, feel included, and act respectful towards one another.
 The overall goal of the Community Development Model is to help encourage, assist, and develop strong residential communities, for residents learn more about themselves and others, for residents to gain new skills and knowledge, and for residents to have fun within their residential experience on campus.